 • Solution: Establish uniform experiences that cater to everyone, enabling people to achieve their goals seamlessly.

-By addressing these concerns and implementing a robust design system, we aim to create a more cohesive and user-friendly environment, fostering better collaboration among teams and elevating our overall brand image.
+By addressing these concerns and implementing a robust design system, we aimed to create a more cohesive and user-friendly environment, fostering better collaboration among teams and elevating our overall brand image.

 Challenges

-While the incorporation of a Design System holds significant potential for enhancing Harvest, our team faces several notable challenges in its adoption:
+While the incorporation of a Design System holds significant potential for enhancing Harvest, our team faced several notable challenges in its adoption:

-• Complex Migration Process: Transitioning to a design system poses a challenge due to the extensive number of components distributed across various products and toolchains.
-The sheer scale of this migration demands careful planning and execution.
+• Complex Migration Process: Transitioning to a design system posed a challenge due to the extensive number of components distributed across various products and toolchains.
+The sheer scale of this migration demanded careful planning and execution.

-• Ongoing Commitment to Maintenance: Recognizing that a design system is a dynamic entity, sustained commitment from leadership is crucial.
-Regular maintenance, requiring dedicated time within our project cadence, is imperative to ensure the system’s continued relevance and effectiveness.
+• Ongoing Commitment to Maintenance: Recognizing that a design system is a dynamic entity, sustained commitment from leadership was crucial.
+Regular maintenance, requiring dedicated time within our project cadence, was imperative to ensure the system’s continued relevance and effectiveness.

-• Decision-Making for System Evolution: The maintenance process includes decisions about incorporating new patterns, modifying existing ones, and potentially phasing out outdated patterns.
-Apart from the actual implementation, significant time and effort are required to facilitate team discussions and secure buy-in for these decisions.
-This collaborative aspect is integral to the system’s evolution.
+• Decision-Making for System Evolution: The maintenance process included decisions about incorporating new patterns, modifying existing ones, and potentially phasing out outdated patterns.
+Apart from the actual implementation, significant time and effort were required to facilitate team discussions and secure buy-in for these decisions.
+This collaborative aspect was integral to the system’s evolution.

-Addressing these hurdles strategically will pave the way for a smoother integration of the Design System into our workflow, ultimately optimizing our design and development processes.
+Addressing these hurdles strategically paved the way for a smoother integration of the Design System into our workflow, ultimately optimizing our design and development processes.

 UI Inventory